 Good and bad about 3 months in the jungle in Costa Rica

-There’s million things I couldn’t stand when living in the jungle/beach, but for sure even more reasons why I LOVED it there …
+There’s million things I could not stand when living in the jungle/beach, but for sure even more reasons why I LOVED it there so much…

 Now, after spending 3 weeks in Slovakia, which means no beach, and no rainforest jungle (not counting some weird human habits as a sort of jungle right now!), I am slowly realizing all the differences between these 2 places that are both dear to my heart.

 I consider myself a very adaptable person and usually just need a day or two to completely merge with the environment.
 However, when thinking of my 3 months in the jungle in Costa Rica there were still a few things I did not enjoy that much and could easily go without them.

 How was it to live in the jungle in Costa Rica?